annagrotius/Irony_Detection_Classifier/README.md

 - (10) Named Entity Count

-The XX has been structured in the following way:
+To navigate across the files on Github, the XX has been structured in the following way:

 <i>- Irony_classification_train</i>